 This homemade chicken soup from scratch is a must to make during cold and flu season.
 My Grandma’s incredible chicken soup from scratch is the ultimate comfort food, and it is absolutely delicious.
-All you need is one pot and some simple ingredients to make this incredible chicken soup recipe.
+You only need one pot and some simple ingredients to make this incredible chicken soup recipe.
 See why 100s of people think this soup is the best cold and flu buster!

 This post may contain affiliate links.
 Please read our Disclosure Policy.

-Do you love homemade chicken soup?
+Do you miss your Grandma’s homemade chicken soup?
 You won’t believe how easy my chicken soup is to make from scratch!
 I remember my grandmother making this chicken soup from scratch every time we went to visit.
 The memories come back every time I make it.
-She would dump the ingredients into a big soup pot, and magic happened as it cooked.
+She would dump the ingredients into a big soup pot; magic happened as it cooked.

-This chicken soup recipe takes time to make, but I promise it is worth it!
-It has hundreds of great reviews on the blog and on social media.
-People worldwide send me messages, and it makes me so happy that my Grandmother’s soup can brighten so many days.
+❤️ Sandi Says: This chicken soup recipe takes time to make, but I promise it is worth it!
+It has hundreds of great reviews on the blog and social media.
+People worldwide send me messages, making me so happy that my Grandmother’s soup has brightened the day for so many.

 You can also make the Instant Pot Version of this Homemade Chicken Soup!
 Delicious flavor in a fraction of the time!!
 If you love chicken soup as much as we do, you will want to check out all of my delicious homemade Gluten Free Soup Recipes!